 Eni at Quadriennale d'arte 2020: Intemporaneo and alternative visions

-The project, which takes its name "Intemporaneo" from the verses of the great poet Eugenio Montale, was conceived from the idea of creating an experience that immerses visitors in an atmosphere of artistic transformation, which takes them on a virtual journey from classical to contemporary art.
-Inside the beautiful auditorium of Palazzo delle Esposizioni, set up specially for the occasion, five large screens will surround visitors all around.
-Art, light, colour and music will come together to lead them into an experience out of time.
+The project, which takes its name "Intemporaneo" from the verses of the great poet Eugenio Montale, was born of the will to create an experience that immerses the viewer in an atmosphere of artistic transformation, one that takes them on a virtual journey from the classical to the contemporary.

 Intemporaneo means immediacy, poetry, disruption – the very essence of art, the act of seeing, as a creative form.
 This installation is a homage to art itself, to its energy, its symbolic power and transformative capacity over the centuries.
 Intemporaneo tells the story of the relationship between artists and light.
 Starting from this relationship between presence and absence, the installation takes you through contemporary and ancient art through what seems like suspended time, in a fluidly assembled work founded on both analogy and dissonance.